You Can't Open the Microsoft Surface Laptop Without Literally Destroying It

 Incidentally, has there been any progress on those 'right to repair' lawsuits I've read about?

-For one thing, if nothing else, APPLE wants to be able to repair their own stuff, and that ridiculous industrial packaging design would preclude even that!

-Nice job, Microsoft!
-Hope you are handing out lifetime warranties with that POS.

 Great for taking a shit.
-(Score:2)
+(Score:5, Informative)

 Bestbuy offers the i7, 16g, 512GB SSD for $2199.